-Each student in the program will be assigned an academic (faculty) advisor.
-Students will meet with their advisor at least once per semester.
-During these sessions, student success will be discussed and strategies for improvement developed.
-Students will also perform a self-assessment of their Professional Behaviors using the

-Professional Behaviors Assessment Tool (located in the appendix).
+Each student in the program is assigned an academic (faculty) advisor.
+Students meet with their advisor at least once per semester.
+During these sessions, student success is discussed and strategies for improvement developed.
+Students also perform a self-assessment of their Professional Behaviors using the Professional Behaviors Assessment Tool (located in the appendix).
 We also encourage students to schedule meetings with instructors as needed with questions, concerns, and ideas.
 Students that have significant academic or behavioral concerns will meet with their advisor or instructor to develop a remediation plan.
 See Progress/Counseling Record Form (located in the appendix).